- Written by Dr.Mehmet Demircioglu

 Look at cases similar to yours.
 A clinic that is excellent for small hairline cases may not be the right clinic for diffuse thinning, crown work, repair surgery, Afro textured hair, or advanced baldness.

-I also advise patients to notice whether a clinic can discuss imperfect results honestly.
+Notice whether a clinic can discuss imperfect results.
 Every serious surgeon knows there are limits in hair transplantation.
-If every case is presented as perfect and every concern is brushed away with confidence but no detail, I do not trust the explanation.
+If every case is presented as flawless and every concern is brushed away with certainty but no detail, I do not trust the explanation.

 Ask whether the clinic can explain why it chose a certain tool for your case.
 A serious answer should connect the technique to your donor, your recipient area, your hair characteristics, and your future risk.

-My own view of my surgical role at Diamond Hair Clinic is simple.
+My view of surgeon involvement at Diamond Hair Clinic is direct.
 If I am responsible for the result, I must be involved in the decisions that create that result.

-This is also why I advise patients to read carefully about how to choose a hair transplant clinic in Turkey before they compare prices, hotels, transfers, or technique labels.
+This explains why I advise patients to read carefully about how to choose a hair transplant clinic in Turkey before they compare prices, hotels, transfers, or technique labels.

 When you look at results, do not only ask whether the hair grew.
-Ask whether the design fits the face, whether the transition behind the hairline is believable, and whether the donor still looks healthy.
+Ask whether the design fits the face, whether the transition behind the hairline looks natural, and whether the donor still looks healthy.

 A result can look exciting in the first photo and still be a poor surgical decision.
 A result can also look modest at first glance but be very intelligent because it protects the patient for the future.

-How I choose a technique for a patient
+How do I choose a technique for a patient?

 If a clinic recommends one method only because it is newer, faster, scarless, more premium, or better for everyone, that answer is not enough.
 A serious answer should connect the technique to your donor area, recipient area, hair characteristics, future risk, and the result you are trying to achieve.

-I also want the patient to see examples that are close to his own case, not only the most dramatic transformations.
+Patients should see examples that are close to their own case, not only the most dramatic transformations.
 Fine hair, diffuse thinning, repair surgery, crown work, limited donor capacity, and Afro textured hair all require different judgment.

-A clinic that explains these points patiently is usually showing something important.
-It is showing that the treatment is being thought through, not simply sold.
-Most importantly, the consultation should help you think clearly rather than only feel excited.
+A clinic that explains these points patiently is showing that the treatment is being thought through, not just sold.
+The consultation should help you think clearly rather than only feel excited.

-If I were the patient, I would begin with the surgeon who understands my case most honestly, not the clinic that uses the most fashionable language.
-I would want clear answers about limits, donor safety, future hair loss, and who is truly responsible when the surgery becomes difficult.
+If I were choosing, my starting point would be the surgeon who understands my case best, not the clinic that uses the most fashionable language.
+Clear answers about limits, donor safety, future hair loss, and who is truly responsible when the surgery becomes difficult matter more than a technique label.

-My honest answer is that patients should respect technology, but they should not worship it.
-In hair transplantation, the best tool is only as good as the judgment behind it.
+My answer is that patients should respect technology, but they should not let it become the whole decision.
+In hair transplantation, a tool is only as good as the judgment behind it.